Automated Source Code Measure for Data Protection

 As follow-on effort, CISQ seeks to get this aligned with ISO/IEC 25000 series (25010 software product quality characteristics) to specify Data Protection as a sub-characteristic of Security.

-This project began in May 2020 and the team will submit a specification to OMG in November 2020.
+This project began in May 2020 and the team submitted a specification to Object Management Group (OMG) in December 2020.
+We anticipate the measure will become an OMG standard in early 2021.

 - Dr. Bill Curtis, CISQ